The

 steps come to the door.
 He opened the door a crack.
 “What

 do you want?” he rasped.
-“But
+“I… I wanted to

 I have nothing that I could give you,” she replied.
 “We